Skip to main content

 The gameplay is confined to a single location, specifically a room featuring a central box and shelves filled with various objects, creating a focused and contained experience.

-• “The entire gameplay takes place in a single location - a room with a box in the middle, surrounded by shelves full of various objects.”
+• “The whole gameplay happens inside one location - a room with a box in the middle, surrounded by shelves full of various objects.”

 Buy Who's in the Box?